“For behold, I create new heavens and a new earth.” Isaiah 65:17

 Jesus Confirms Isaiah

-Isaiah describes in verses 11-16 that God will protect His remnant in the end times.
+Isaiah describes in 66:11-16 that God will protect all believers in the end times.
 He will provide for their every need, and they will “sing for joy of heart (v14).”
 But to those who stubbornly reject Him, God promises to purge them from His sight.

 Isaiah’s prophecy is a part of Jesus’ many warnings about the end times in Matthew 24.